15 Awesome Things To Do In Tallinn [Estonia] In 2024

 You can purchase a fast track ticket right here!

 Basically it’s a buzzing place and it hosts over 600 events that take place.
-There is lots of street art, unique eating spots and photo galleries, it's a great place to spend an afternoon.
+There's lots of street art, unique eating spots and photo galleries here, making it a great place to spend an afternoon.

 I ended up going into a cute shop located underground and wanted to buy everything in there!
 In the end I just got a shot glass for my collection, but there are lots of gifts you could bring back to family and friends.